Writing

 Spoken language is a prerequisite to literacy; therefore oracy is at the heart of our writing curriculum.
 In every lesson, children are given the opportunity to experiment with language orally to enable them to ‘tune in’ to the style of the text.

-This begins in Early Years where children are immersed in a range of stories and nursery rhymes which they orally rehearse, explore and respond to.
+This begins in Early Years, where children are immersed in a range of stories and nursery rhymes which they orally rehearse, explore and respond to.
 These foundations are built upon throughout our progressive Writing Curriculum which explores a variety of story types, non-fiction and poetry.
-We ensure progression each year by using the Talk for Writing Skills document which includes all national curriculum aims (see below).
-Each year, previous non-fiction and story types are revisited and built on to ensure retention and progression.
+We ensure progression each year by using the Talk for Writing Skills document, which includes all National Curriculum aims (see below).
+Each year, previous non-fiction and story types are revisited and built upon to ensure retention and progression.
 This enables children to make progress every year and thrive as writers: children will know more, remember more and do more.

-Within our writing curriculum, we use technology to enhance both the engagement of the pupils and effective teaching through a variety of apps on iPad.
+Within our writing curriculum, we use technology to enhance effective teaching and scaffolding on the iPads.

 Spelling, punctuation and grammar

 Grammar and punctuation is embedded within units and taught in context for purpose and effect.
-Retrieval SPaG tasks are used three times a week to ensure retention and to support assessment.
-Additionally, a weekly spelling focus is taught, practised and tested, using the online platform Spelling Shed (year group overviews can be found below.)
+Retrieval SPaG tasks are used throughout the week to ensure retention and to support ongoing assessment.
+Additionally, a weekly spelling focus is taught, practised and tested, using the online platform, Spelling Shed.
+Spelling is also taught explicitly in daily phonic lessons for children in EYFS and KS1; children encode new and previously taught sounds into words using ‘Fred Fingers’.
+See the ‘Phonics’ section of the website for more information.

 Handwriting